ismi4/cross-platform-system-audio-bridge-code/README.md

 # Audio Capture Electron App

-This Electron app demonstrates how to capture system audio and microphone sound on MacOS.
-At the moment we are not discerning between the two sources.
+This simple Electron app captures system audio and microphone audio on MacOS.
+This app does not discern between system audio and microphone audio.
+In the future, we will separate microphone and system audio so that we can identify the primary user.

 ## Setup